Salisbury smart cities controversy: Council meeting to discuss the proposal

 NOSACS spokesperson, Grant Harrison said some but not all of the claims made by the council motion were believed by NOSAG.

-On 7 February 2023, Salisbury Council published an update reiterating it's commitment to implementing smart cities technology, and stating that it is "aware of and concerned about misleading information which has recently been circulated".
+On 7 February 2023, Salisbury Council published an update reiterating its commitment to implementing smart cities technology, and stating that it is "aware of and concerned about misleading information which has recently been circulated".
 The statement reiterated the intention of CCTV being community safety, and stated:Council takes the right to privacy of members of the public extremely seriously and respects their freedom within the confines of the law.

 As a result, Council does not support the use of facial recognition software and this will not be used in relation to any CCTV that is installed by Council.On 8–9 February 2023, City of Salisbury General Manager of City Infrastructure was a presenter at the Smart Cities Conference in Melbourne, Victoria.

-On the 26th of February 2023, Cr Burner and Cr Bawden released a 600 word "forced" apology stating that they were sorry that the council “feels it is justified in regulating anyone’s God-given right to free speech in a free & democratic country, by using tactics seen only under dictatorships”.
+On the 26th of February 2023, Cr Burner and Cr Bawden released a 600 word "forced" apology stating that they were sorry that the council "feels it is justified in regulating anyone's God-given right to free speech in a free & democratic country, by using tactics seen only under dictatorships".
 They accused the council as labelling them conspiracy theorists.
 They claimed that the Nazi eugenicists concepts of "useless eaters" and references to human beings as "hackable animals" was being used by the World Economic Forum and United Nations spokespeople.

 At a Salisbury Council General Meeting on 27 February 2023, a motion was presented to request that the Mayor and CEO write to Elon Musk "offering the opportunity" to speak to council about the Neuralink chip being developed, and invite him to comment on the public statements made by Cr Burner that the chip had been put into four robots, one of which had allegedly killed nine people.
 The motion also requested that a video conference option is offered to Musk "in consideration of his availability and the time zone difference".
 The motion was carried unanimously.